google-research/bert/README.md

 There is no official Chainer implementation.
 However, Sosuke Kobayashi made a [Chainer version of BERT available](https://github.com/soskek/bert-chainer) which is compatible with our pre-trained checkpoints and is able to reproduce our results.
-We were not involved in the creation or maintenance of the PyTorch implementation so please direct any questions towards the authors of that repository.
+We were not involved in the creation or maintenance of the Chainer implementation so please direct any questions towards the authors of that repository.